Davyd1/wifi_ir_remote_control/README.md

 # wifi_ir_remote_control
-create a universel télécommande wifi with use the IR signal of device
+create a universel wifi remote control with use the IR signal of device